-The system provides flexibility for inclusion of new information on sites and the database will be updated regularly.
-As more knowledge of sites is obtained, these assessments will be revised and their priority may change.
+The system provided flexibility for inclusion of new information on sites and where posible the database will be updated as necessary.
+As more knowledge of sites is obtained these assessments will be revised and their priority may change.
 The categories are currently high, medium or low.
-High priority sites should be inspected within the next 10-15 years.
-Medium priority sites should be inspected in 20-30 years and low priority sites are unlikely to be inspected in the foreseeable future.